 Velasquez, and Bonicelli, were ready to enter a guilty plea on July 6.
 But, there was a catch, and again, Justice Rana’s hands were tied by the law.
 In a 2010 U.S. Supreme Court ruling, Padilla vs. the State of Kentucky, the Supreme Court found that, before entering a guilty plea to a crime, a defendant with problematic immigration status must be informed by an attorney versed in immigration law, either directly or through their criminal defense attorney acting as a conduit, the deportation ramifications of such a plea.

-Bonicelli was appointed as Velasquez’s attorney by the court through a process known.
+Bonicelli was appointed as Velasquez’s attorney by the court through a process known as 18B, a rule that covers co-defendants who are indigent.
 Bonicelli is an attorney in private practice.
 In the trespassing case, there were four defendants, meaning four different attorneys would be needed.
 Legal Aid had already taken on one of the other two defendants, so the court had to appoint private attorneys for the remaining three, including Chin and Velasquez.
 In turn, from what was said in court, there appeared to be a conflict between the immigration attorneys, with Justice Rana in exasperation urging them to work out their differences.
 She had no choice but to push Velasquez to her next calendar date, July 20, in order that he could consult with an immigration lawyer.

 On July 20, Justice Rana asked Velasquez if he had spoken with an immigration lawyer.
 He replied that he had.
 She asked if he understood that entering a guilty plea to a crime could have a detrimental effect on his immigration status.
 He said he understood.
 After pleading guilty to the trespassing charge, Velasquez was taken back to county jail in Riverside, where he was turned over to ICE.
 He was then taken to a Hudson County correctional facility, where ICE also rents cells.
 From there, he was scheduled to be flown to one of the hub cities for ICE Air Operations, which is known as ICE Air.
 Those cities include Mesa, AZ, San Antonio, Alexandria, LA, and Miami.
 He will then be placed on a flight chartered by ICE Air and returned with others to Guatemala.